angelfish dominance

 Monitor The Female

 Female angelfish are prone to lethargy when pregnant.
-In a race to the surface during lunchtime, she might not always make it soon enough to eat.
-Make sure the pregnant female gets a sufficient amount of food.
-Otherwise, the hunger will cause her more stress.
+She might not always make it to the surface quickly enough at lunchtime.
+Ensure the gravid female gets a sufficient amount of food.

 How to Stop Angelfish Bullying Due To Stress